mazi-project/back-end/README.md

   -h , --humidity....................Get the Humidity

-##mazi-domain
+## mazi-domain

-This script changes the domain of mazi toolkit
+This script changes the domain name of mazi toolkit
 Usage:
 ```
 sudo sh mazi-domain.sh -d < new domain >
 ```

-##mazi-resetpswd.sh
+## mazi-resetpswd.sh

-This script reset the mazi_admin password of the portal to "1234"
+This script reset the  administrator password of the portal to "1234"
 Usage:
 ```
 sudo sh mazi-resetpswd.sh